History of Carlos Correa in Timeline

 In 2010, Carlos Correa participated in the Perfect Game BCS Finals and the WWBA PG Underclassman World Championships.

 In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase.
-His performance at the PG World and National Showcases elevated him to the top of his class, earning him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
+His performance at the PG World and National Showcases earned him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
 He also appeared in the PG WBAA World Championships.

-On June 4, 2012, the Houston Astros selected Carlos Correa as the first overall pick in the MLB draft, making him the highest-selected player from a Puerto Rican high school and the first Puerto Rican and Latin American-born player to be the first overall selection.
+On June 4, 2012, the Houston Astros selected Carlos Correa as the first overall pick in the MLB draft.
+He became the highest-selected player drafted directly from a Puerto Rican high school, as well as the first Puerto Rican and Latin American-born player to be the first overall selection in the MLB Draft.
+Iván Rodríguez congratulated him during the ceremony.

-On June 7, 2012, Carlos Correa signed with the Houston Astros for a $4.8 million signing bonus and was assigned to their extended spring training team in Kissimmee, Florida.
+On June 7, 2012, Carlos Correa signed with the Houston Astros, agreeing to a $4.8 million signing bonus.
+He was assigned to their extended spring training team in Kissimmee, Florida.

-In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament and established a PG record with a 97-miles per hour throw across the infield at the PG World Showcase.
+In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament.
+At the 2012 PG World Showcase, he set a PG record with a 97-miles per hour throw across the infield.
+He also signed with the University of Miami after graduating from the PRBAHS.

-In 2012, despite being the youngest high-profile player, the 17-year-old Carlos Correa was projected as a top-ten pick in the Major League Baseball draft by Sports Illustrated and ESPN.
+In 2012, leading up to the Major League Baseball draft, 17-year-old Carlos Correa was projected as a top-ten pick by sources like Sports Illustrated and ESPN due to outstanding performances in team workouts.

-In 2013, Carlos Correa played for the River Bandits, and after being prevented from playing in Puerto Rico, he began a training camp to improve his physique and speed.
+For the 2013 season, Carlos Correa batted .320/.405/.467.
+After the team prevented him from playing for Gigantes de Carolina in Puerto Rico, Correa began a training camp to improve his physique and add speed, which lasted from October to February.

 January 14, 2014: Spring Training Invitation

-On January 14, 2014, the Astros invited Carlos Correa to spring training as a non-roster player.
+On January 14, 2014, the Houston Astros invited Carlos Correa to spring training as a non-roster player.
+He was later assigned to the Lancaster JetHawks of the Class A-Advanced California League to start the 2014 season.

 June 8, 2015: MLB Debut

-On June 8, 2015, Carlos Correa was promoted to the major leagues by the Astros and debuted against the Chicago White Sox, recording an RBI single.
+On June 8, 2015, Carlos Correa was promoted to the major leagues and debuted for the Houston Astros in a game against the Chicago White Sox.
+He went 1-for-4 with an RBI single.

 On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.

-On November 16, 2015, MLB and the Baseball Writers' Association of America (BBWAA) recognized Carlos Correa as the AL Rookie of the Year.
+On November 16, 2015, Carlos Correa was recognized as the AL Rookie of the Year by MLB and the Baseball Writers' Association of America (BBWAA).

-In 2015, Carlos Correa debuted in MLB with the Houston Astros and won the American League (AL) Rookie of the Year Award.
+In 2015, Carlos Correa made his MLB debut with the Houston Astros and won the American League Rookie of the Year Award.

-In 2015, after a strong performance with the Corpus Christi Hooks, Carlos Correa was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League on May 11.
+In 2015, Carlos Correa was assigned to minor league camp and then to the Corpus Christi Hooks.
+After a strong performance, he was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League on May 11.

 May 2017: AL Player of the Month

-In May 2017, Carlos Correa was named the AL Player of the Month after batting .386 with seven home runs and 26 RBI in 26 games.
-He was later selected to play in his first MLB All-Star Game.
+In May 2017, Carlos Correa was named the AL Player of the Month, batting .386 with eight doubles, seven home runs, and 26 RBIs.

 October 6, 2017: First Home Run of 2017 Postseason